witted-research/openzen/README.md

 make -j4 install
 ```

-This will compile OpenZen without Bluetooth support (if you don't need it) which makes the library independant of any Qt libraries.
+This will compile OpenZen without Bluetooth support (if you don't need it).
 Furthermore, it will statically link libstdc++ which increase the size of the library bigger but makes it more portable.
 After calling `make install`, the folder `OpenZenRelease` will contain the binary library, the required interface header files and CMake configuration file to easily integrate the library into your project.

 Please see this [CMake file](https://bitbucket.org/lpresearch/openzen/src/master/standalone_example/CMakeLists.txt) for an example how to use OpenZen as an external, binary-only package in your build.